cmcntsh/PoWeRWritingGradStudents/README.md

 1. Work from your notes created during the prewriting phase.
 2. Write a draft of your paper or paper section using full sentences.
+3. Don't overthink this step.
+It's most important to get your thoughts down on paper than it is to have everything done well.
+You will work on how well things are done in the rewriting phase.

 ## Writing Tools